 An earthquake-resilient Aotearoa New Zealand where thriving communities have the capacity to recover rapidly after major earthquakes through mitigation and pre-disaster preparation informed by internationally-leading research excellence.

-In QuakeCoRE, we strive for excellence and delivering research for the benefit of Aotearoa New Zealand that is useful, useable and used.
-We are doing this by creating a national collaboratory, that promotes a stimulating, supportive and productive environment within which researchers, practitioners and policy makers can come together to address our common goal of improving resilience to earthquakes.
+In Te Hiranga Rū QuakeCoRE, we strive for excellence and delivering research for the benefit of Aotearoa New Zealand that is useful, useable and used.
+We are doing this by creating a national collaboratory, that promotes a stimulating, supportive and productive environment within which researchers, practitioners and policy makers can come together to address our common goal of improving resilience to earthquakes.unity.

 We aim to share our research and passion for earthquake resilience with the wider community.
-QuakeCoRE is developing a programme of education, outreach and training (EOT) that engages with industry stakeholders, researchers on the disaster resilience, school students, and the wider community.
+Te Hiranga Rū QuakeCoRE is developing a programme of Communication, Education and Engagement (CEE) that engages with industry stakeholders, researchers in the field of disaster resilience, school students, and the wider community.

 - Any potential disputes will be notified to the Director and genuine attempts made by the affected Parties to resolve by mutual agreement.

 - If the Director is unable to resolve the dispute, or has a conflict of interest, either party may seek the involvement of the Board Chair who will work with the Parties to resolve it.

 - If the Parties are unable to resolve the dispute any Party may seek either independent mediation or arbitration to achieve a binding solution.